A Plague Tale: Innocence: Plot

 Lucas needs a forbidden book called the Sanguinis Itinera to complete the elixir.
-Amicia infiltrates the university and retrieves the book with the help of a young blacksmith named Rodric, while Mélie rescues her brother.
+Amicia retrieves the book with the help of a young blacksmith named Rodric, while Mélie rescues her brother.
 Back at the Chateau, Arthur reveals that Beatrice is still alive but imprisoned.
 Amicia insists they not tell Hugo, but he overhears the conversation.
 His anger appears to worsen his symptoms, prompting Amicia and Lucas to return to the de Rune estate and look for Beatrice's research.
 In a hidden laboratory, they complete the elixir and administer it to Hugo.
 Angry at his sister for not telling him the truth, Hugo runs away to the Inquisition in order to find Beatrice.
 Vitalis injects himself with Hugo's blood, but due to Lucas' elixir, he is unable to fully attain the power of the Macula.

 Hugo escapes and finds Beatrice.
 Before their recapture, she reveals that the Macula gives him the power to control the rats.
 Vitalis threatens Beatrice's life to force Hugo's powers to fully awaken.
 Chateau d'Ombrage is then attacked by a swarm of rats guided by Hugo, still angry at Amicia.
 Nicholas, who is accompanying him, kills Arthur and orders Hugo to kill Amicia, but she convinces her brother to reject the Inquisition, and they work together to battle Nicholas until the rats consume him.
 The children decide to confront Vitalis.

 As they fight their way to Vitalis's cathedral, Rodric sacrifices himself to protect Hugo and Amicia.
 Vitalis awaits their arrival, having bred thousands of white rats that only he can control.
 Hugo ultimately overpowers Vitalis and Amicia kills him.
 Three days later, both the rats and the plague have disappeared and life begins to return to normal; many remain wary of Hugo and his power, including Mélie, who parts ways with the group.
 Amicia, Hugo, Lucas, and an ailing Beatrice leave in search of a new home.